Vedant-Mhatre/ansible-maven-demo/README.md

-# Jenkins Ansible Maven Sonarqube Demo
+# Jenkins Terraform Ansible Maven Sonarqube Demo

 ## About
-This is a demo project where a sample maven web app is built and deployed using tools like Jenkins, ansible and sonarqube
+This is a demo project where a sample maven web app is built and deployed using tools like Jenkins, Terraform, Ansible and Sonarqube.

 ## Steps: